txominpelu/cl-async/README.md

  the variables used inside that correspond to fields of the class need to be assigned the appropiate symbol and owner.

+# Step by step explanation

+# Simplifications

+For the sake of simplification the project has adopted a set of simplications over the initial project.

 # What was the project supposed to do?